 Iconoclasts

-More linear than the traditional Metroidvania, Iconoclasts tells an engrossing tale of religion, family, and the inevitability of fate.
+More linear than the traditional metroidvania, Iconoclasts tells an engrossing tale of religion, family, and the inevitability of fate.
 Set in a world where all power is derived from a finite resource called Ivory, our main character Robin sets out to usurp the ruling classes and free people from religious control.
 As simple as that sounds, Iconoclasts (2018, developed by Konjak) loves to play with expectations; purposes become muddied, villains become allies, and allies become the worst bastards in gaming.
 (Ahem.
 Sorry about that.
 I’m still not over this game’s plot twists.)

 Iconoclasts retains the standard “unlocking and backtracking” hook of your traditional -vania, but with more focus on its narrative and characters.
 If you’re interested more in storytelling than checking objects off a map, Iconoclasts may be for you.
 Just don’t expect a happy ending.